Sbanks2/SQL_Bike_Share/README.md

 ![image](https://github.com/Sbanks2/SQL_Bike_Share/assets/145416068/4887b1ee-6d1f-4b0c-bfab-91ec9dde2ab3)

 #### 3. Since those columns are created correctly month_num, start_month, day_num, and start_day columns will be created in our permanent data table
-##### The month_num column is being added to the table and the data type is being set to an integer.
+##### The month_num column is being added to the table, and the data type is being set to an integer.
 This is being done so the data can be ordered by month name using the month number.

 ```
 ALTER TABLE bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021